How Perfect Can You Live With? Winning the Battle Against Perfectionism

 Despite how many times we hear the phrase "nobody's perfect" it seems as though so many people still strive for perfection.
 In everything.
 It really is amazing at how much we ignore this phrase even though we spout it off as complete truth.
 So many people get caught up in an endless battle against perfectionism.

-In fact, in many ways I believe the introspective nature of being a writer makes us even more susceptible to this trap.
-And if you want to make money as a freelance writer, it's a trap you're going to need to break free of.
+That's not to say that writers are the only people who can get themselves stuck in perfectionism, but in many ways I believe the introspective nature of being a writer makes us even more susceptible to this trap.
+And if you want to make money as a freelance writer or write and publish your book as an author, it's a trap you're going to need to break free of.

 The trap is that perfectionism can keep you feeling safe.